oma-rivera/genkiclean-vending-analytics/README.md

 # GenkiClean Vending Analytics

-This project analyzes the performance of a vending machine network using Python.

-## Objective

-To understand how sales behave across the vending channel and identify factors that impact performance.
+How can data help optimize a vending machine business?

+This project analyzes real sales data to understand performance patterns and drive better business decisions.

-## Key Analysis
+## Problem

+There was limited visibility into:

-- Sales distribution across machines
+- how sales are distributed across machines
+- variability in performance
-- Performance by city
+- the impact of location and city on revenue
+- which machines drive the highest value

+This made it difficult to make decisions about expansion, pricing and optimization.

+---

+## Approach

+Using Python (Pandas + Seaborn), I analyzed real sales data to:

+- understand sales distribution
+- identify performance patterns
-- Performance by location type
+- segment by city and location type
-- Combined analysis (city + location)
+- detect high and low performing conditions

+---

 ## Key Insight

 The performance of the vending network is not driven by the number of machines, but by the quality of their location and market context.

+---

 ## Business Impact

-- Identify high-performing locations
+This analysis enables:

-- Improve decision-making for expansion
+- smarter expansion decisions
+- better location selection
-- Optimize underperforming machines
+- optimization of underperforming machines
-- Support data-driven strategy
+- data-driven strategy instead of intuition

+---

 ## Tools Used